pagkly/Zed/Investopedia/Investing/Bear Market .md

 The U.S. major market indexes were close to bear market territory on December 24, 2018, falling just shy of a 20% drawdown.
 More recently, major indexes including the S&P 500 and Dow Jones Industrial Average fell sharply into bear market territory between March 11–12, 2020.
 Prior to that, the last prolonged bear market in the United States occurred between 2007 and 2009 during [the Financial Crisis](https://www.investopedia.com/terms/f/financial-crisis.asp) and lasted for roughly 17 months.
 The S&P 500 lost 50% of its value during that time.

-In February 2020, global stocks entered a sudden bear market in the wake of the global coronavirus pandemic, sending the DJIA down 38% from its all-time high on February 12 (29,568.77) to a low on March 23 (18,213.65) in just over one month.
+In February 2020, global stocks entered a sudden bear market in the wake of the global coronavirus pandemic, sending the [[DJIA |DJIA]] down 38% from its all-time high on February 12 (29,568.77) to a low on March 23 (18,213.65) in just over one month.
 Though the S&P 500 and the Nasdaq 100 both made new highs by August, the DJIA failed to do so.

 History and duration of bear markets.